Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

     toDo_url varchar(50)
 );
 ```
-6. In the Application.swift file,  remove the mySQL connection and replace it with:
+4. In the Application.swift file,  remove the mySQL connection and replace it with:
 ```swift
 let connection = PostgreSQLConnection(host: "localhost", port: 5432, options: [.databaseName("ToDoDatabase")])
 ```

-Now when you run the server it will connect to your postgreSQL database.
+Now, when you run the server, it will connect to your PostgreSQL database instead of the MySQL database.

 ### Metrics.swift, InitializationError.swift, and Routes/HealthRoutes.swift

 These files provide logging and metrics for the running application.
-Health provied a succinct UP message in the browser window as JSON if a user navigates to http://localhost:8080/health.
+Health provides a succinct UP message in the browser window as JSON if a user navigates to http://localhost:8080/health.

 ### Further Reading and Resources